 Although I started VintageReveries in 2011, I really became fascinated with other peoples’ old stuff and everything “vintage” in 2009 after losing everything I owned in an illegal landlord lockout.
 The things I missed most included all my pictures, the teddy bear I had as a baby, my hard drives with backups of writing and early digital photographs, the 1940s White Rotary sewing machine my grandmother gave me (which I learned on), and various mementos and gifts from people who meant a lot to me in life.
 None of my personal belongings were ever recovered, and that experience of traumatic loss and dispossession caused PTSD.

-On my path towards emotional recovery, I started volunteering for the Carondelet Historical Society.
-My boyfriend noticed my gift for photography, and I was given the privilege of “visually preserving” and documenting their clothing collection.
+On my path towards emotional recovery, I started volunteering for the Carondelet Historical Society and collecting discarded photographs and ephemera.
+My then-boyfriend’s father noticed my gift for photography, and I was given the privilege of “visually preserving” and documenting the historical clothing collection.
 This visually preserves and digitally documents their collection of vintage hats, dresses, coats, skirts… that, being made of fabric, decay over time.